Ramana Mandiram, Madurai

 (opp: To Meenakshi Temple South Tower)

-I sat in the front room close to one of the open windows, with my back against the wall, sat on the floor with my arms resting on my drawn up knees.
-It was a comfortable enough position for me, as to have attempted to sit cross legged would have been a complete no-no, so I just settled like that into a mildly contemplative state and soon began to go deeper.
-Guess this might have been due to the power of the place, the fact this was where Ramana Maharshi, the guru, attained the complete and irreversible Enlightenment of the Self in 1896, something which was now 121 years ago.
-Guess it might also have had something to do with the rigours of the day, that my body now naturally felt a bit tired; the trip out to Tiruchuzhi, the walking around the sundaram, the ride back, the walk into town in the rainstorm from our hotel, the tour of the Meenakshi temple and then our return to the mandiram.
-Everything building up, but not so much that I felt too tired because of it, more like I just did not want to go anywhere else now, that I was perfectly happy where I was.
+Within both rooms there was the silence and energy of concentration, even though sounds were rising up and coming in from the street outside, sounds which comprised the mid-evening busyness of a south Indian temple city in which there were lots and lots of people.
+I sat in the front room on the floor, near to one of the open windows with my back against the wall and my arms resting on my drawn up knees.
+It was a comfortable enough position, as for me to have attempted to sit cross legged would have been a complete non-starter, so I just settled into a mildly contemplative state and soon began to go deeper.
+Guess it might have been down to the power of the place, the fact it was where Bhagavan Sri Ramana Maharshi attained Enlightenment of the Self in 1896, which pushed me into a state of silence.
+Slipping into a meditative state might also have had something to do with the rigours of the day and the fact my body now felt a bit tired.

-So I sat there with my eyes closed, half closed, concentrating on my breathing, aware there was just one other person in the room, that there were also of course the sounds of the city floating in through the windows and that there was the sound of the ceiling fan above, pushing the warm south Indian city evening air around.
-On top of all this there was also an inexpressible sense of a universal energy which seemed to come as if from nowhere; a feeling of great, immense light unlike anything I had ever experienced before.
-My body felt motionless and my eyes, half open, tried to focus on the framed face of Ramana Maharshi on the altar against the wall opposite to where I was sitting.
+Our trip out to Tiruchuzhi, walking around the sundaram, the ride back to Madurai down the empty highway beneath a cloud strewn sky, the walk into town during the rainstorm, the guided tour of the Meenakshi Temple and then our return to the mandiram.
+It all added up.
+Everything building, not so much that I felt too tired because of it, more like I just did not want to go anywhere else, and was perfectly happy where I was.
+So I sat there with my eyes closed, or rather half closed, and concentrated on my breathing, aware there was just one other person in the room, that there were also the sounds of the city floating in through the windows along with the ceiling fan spinning above, pushing the warm evening air around.
+On top of all that there was also an inexpressible sense of universal energy which seemed to come as if from out of nowhere, a feeling of a great and immense light which was unlike anything I had ever experienced before.
+My body felt motionless and with my eyes half open I tried to focus on the framed face of Ramana Maharshi on the carved wooden altar against the wall opposite to where I was sitting.

-I focused on the face of the guru, like I had done so many times before, but now the face began to change into shapes and forms which went way beyond the human, simply being indescribable and full of the utmost power.
-I could not stop this face transformation of Ramana Maharshi from occurring, in fact the shape shifting, whilst I was concentrating on it, became a form of bliss for me, the deepest bliss.
-I realised beyond any doubt that to try to limit Ramana Maharshi and the message that he conveyed, taught, expressed, emanated, or whatever else you want to call it, by way of either words or silence, both through the waking state and the dream, was a big, big mistake.
-It went way beyond the mere man, way beyond the human form he took, in fact to try to limit it all to form was quite clearly ridiculous.
-The real energy which supported, immersed and projected his enlightenment was hugely more powerful than anything which could be contained or adequately expressed by the human body, or by way of words.
+I tried to focus on the face of the guru, just like I had done so many times before, but the face began to change into shapes and forms which went way beyond human; they were simply indescribable and full of the utmost power.
+I could not stop this face transformation of Bhagavan Sri Ramana Maharshi from occurring, in fact the shape shifting with my concentration upon it became a form of bliss for me, the deepest bliss imaginable.
+I realised beyond any doubt that to try to limit Ramana Maharshi and the message he conveyed, taught, emanated, or whatever else you might wish to call it, by way of either words or silence, both through the waking state and the dream, was a big, big mistake.
+It went beyond the man, beyond the human form he took, in fact to try to limit it to that was quite clearly ridiculous.
+The real energy that supported, immersed and projected his enlightenment was hugely more powerful than anything which could be contained or adequately expressed by the human body or by way of words.
+The faces and shapes which the photograph of Ramana Maharshi turned into as I sat there both seemed to be highly personal, as if relevant to only me, yet at the same time utterly beyond contrivance or anything really that I could ever imagine.

-This experience, as I sat there on the floor in that front room of the mandiram, took me up to 9 in the evening which was when it was due to close.
-At the end of it I was not sure whether or not I was going to be able to stand up.
-Simple fact of the matter was the change of the face of the guru into a power, a force way beyond human, taking all the distortions which went with it, put me in a place where what I perceived by way of that photograph was the nameless, faceless.
-It was incredible, it was unexpected, it was simply impossible to imagine and it blew my mind as a consequence, leaving me numb, leaving me speechless.
+The power emanating from the constantly changing face on the altar was simply incredible, it was strange and beyond comprehension, yet absolutely real at the same time.
+It pounded into me and left me in a state of the deepest bliss and wonder.
+I was unable to move, unable to articulate in any sensible manner what was really going on, apart from experiencing a feeling of deepest gratitude that it was happening at all.
+The whole experience which occurred as I sat there on the floor in that front room of the mandiram took me up to 9 in the evening when its doors were due to close for the night.
+I was not sure at the end of it whether or not I was going to be able to stand up.
+The simple fact of the matter was that the change of the guru’s face into a power, a force which was way beyond human, taking into account all the distortions which accompanied it, had put me in a place where what I perceived by way of his photograph was the nameless, faceless, indescribable energy of the Self.
+It was incredible, it was unexpected and it blew my mind as a consequence, leaving me numb, leaving me speechless.

 shape changing